yonatanrozin/Simple-RTC-Stream/README.md

 - Open ```https://<server.ip.address>/sender``` on the sender device.
     - If the sender device is also hosting this server, use ```https://127.0.0.1/sender``` instead.
     - Tap anywhere on screen to enable the streams.
 Be sure to grant any camera, microphone or sensor permissions when requested.

+### Note
-- Server uses self-signed certificates to serve interfaces over https, which is required for camera, microphone and sensor access.
-This will cause most browsers to display certificate security warnings when attempting to open the page for the first time after launching the server.
-These warnings can be ignored, since our own server is generating the certificate.
+Server uses self-signed certificates to serve interfaces over https, which is required for camera, microphone and sensor access.
+This will cause most browsers to display certificate security warnings when attempting to open the sender or receiver pages for the first time after launching the server.
+These warnings can be ignored, since our own server is generating the certificates.
 Steps to proceed differ between browsers, but the process is usually similar to:
 - View "advanced" or "more details"
 - Select "accept risk" or "continue to website"

 ## Sender/Receiver Configuration